apoxnen/haproxy/README.md

 This repo contains modifications made to HAProxy load balancer with the goal of allowing the consideration of electricity prices / market when allocating resources across multiple different electricity price regions.

+In practice Haproxy is ran in a Docker container.
+Using a custom Lua script and configuration, the Haproxy instance fetches electricity price information from a local Redis instance that is ran in a separate Docker container.
+The information in the Redis instance is updated periodically using the API in the api/ folder of the repo.
+This also exists as a separate container.

+In addition to these three containers, the repository also contains a python_server folder that can be used to easily spawn multiple servers.
+These can be configured to the Haproxy instance to be used as mock servers between which the Haproxy instance balances the load.
+This is done in the haproxy.cfg file.

+Once all the containers are running and the configurations up-to-date, the load balancing can be verified using the test_load.sh script.

 ## Getting Started
 First download Docker and run the commands below on the host machine (powershell or terminal).
 If no errors occurred, the HAProxy server should be visible in localhost:8000